RavenCutie21/Voice-Changer-Settings/README.md

 ![Mac2](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/m2max%20mac.png)

-Voice changer itself settings for audio
+Voice changer settings for audio
+* Just use Client Mode it's far easier to set up, no think monke brain, but Server settings are listed as well if you do want the lower latency.

 CLIENT:
 * Input: Your Microphone